Merritt-Woodwork/merrittwoodwork.com/src/_staff/keith-merritt.md

   oversaw the day-to-day production operations.
-Today he provides strategic leadership on technical topics, leads the implementation of strategic initiatives, provides input to teams on design and "buildability", and serves as master trainer, coach and mentor related to shop|production operations.
+Today he provides strategic leadership on technical topics, leads the implementation of strategic initiatives, provides input to teams on design and "buildability", and serves as master trainer, coach and mentor related to shop/production operations.
   Early on, Keith pledged himself to mastering old-world craftsmanship techniques to further Merritt’s foundation in the art of woodwork and joinery.
   This commitment combined with his passion for machinery and tools, positioned